 United States

-Air quality in New York is good.
-Safe for outdoor exercise.
+Air quality in New York is acceptable.
+Consider reducing intensity or duration.

 New York City's air quality varies significantly by season, with summer ozone spikes and winter particulate episodes from heating systems and traffic.
 The city has steadily improved its AQI over the past two decades thanks to cleaner transit and emissions regulations.
 Runners should check conditions before heading out, especially during heat waves when ground-level ozone peaks.